blastbeng/spotisub/README.md

 First run using the docker image:
 ```
 cd /opt/projects/subtify
+touch .cache
+docker compose up -d
 docker compose exec -it subtify /home/user/subtify/first_run.sh
+docker compose down
 ```
-This is necessary, to generate the .cache file for spotify authentication
+This is necessary, to generate the cache file used by spotify authentication

 Run as Flask App with docker compose:
 ```